| |

 10. Dying Victims

-As one of the oldest German thrash metal bands, Kreator had an important
+As one of the oldest European thrash metal bands, Kreator had a significant

-next couple of albums the vocal duties were shared between Mille and Ventor,
+this and the next couple of albums the vocal duties were shared between Mille

-and while Mille already got some good attitude going on this debut, the vocals
+and Ventor, and while Mille already had some good nasty attitude going on this

 |